 As dusk falls, perhaps your student will return to campus; even if he or she is not yet enrolled, prospective students are invited to spend the night in a dormitory to get a feel for Centre’s residential and social life.

 This is your opportunity to turn your visit into a relaxing solo retreat or romantic getaway!

 For dinner, swing by Bluegrass Pizza & Pub for a piping hot, brick-oven pizza and a cold, crisp bottle of local beer.
 Owners Colin and Melissa Masters make their dough fresh daily and top it with locally-sourced produce whenever possible, often from their own Thorny Meadow Farm.
 The walls, covered with Melissa’s fabulous photography and with rock, blues and bluegrass memorabilia, create a fun and relaxing atmosphere.

 Then, either on your own or with the whole family, enjoy exploring more of the area.
 Danville’s Wilderness Trail Distillery is an essential stop on the famous Kentucky Bourbon Trail.
-The fascinating history and science of distilling come to life at Wilderness Trail, which produces both classic, small-batch Kentucky Bourbons and unusual, locally-inspired spirits such as a delicious rum made from locally-sourced sorghum.
+The fascinating history and science of distilling come to life at Wilderness Trail, which produces both classic Kentucky Bourbons and unusual, locally-inspired spirits such as a delicious rum made from locally-sourced sorghum.